Whangārei man discovers winning Lotto ticket in his wallet a week later

 A week later he remembered he had a ticket to check so made a stop at a Lotto self-check machine.

-"When the machine played the winning music and said, 'congrats, major prize' I was a bit surprised.
+"When the machine played the winning music and said, 'congrats, major prize' I was a bit surprised," the man said.

 "Not knowing how much I had won, I decided to play it cool and keep a low profile, so I went up to the counter, purchased a Lotto ticket for the next draw, and went straight home," he said.